 How do you treat a muscle strain?

-Rest and ice for the first few days after the injury.
-Anti-inflammatory medications or acetaminophen (Tylenol) also can be helpful to reduce pain and swelling in the first few days after the injury.
-As the pain decreases, using heat helps, along with stretching and light exercises to bring blood to the injured area.
+Rest the strained muscle and apply ice for the first few days after the injury.
+Anti-inflammatory medicines or acetaminophen (Tylenol) also help reduce pain and swelling.
+As the pain decreases, you can use heat on the muscle.
+Stretching and light exercises to bring blood to the injured area can also be useful.

 Brinker MR, O'Connor DP, Almekinders LC, et al. Physiology of Injury to Musculoskeletal Structures: 1.
 Muscle and Tendon Injury.
 In: DeLee JC, Drez D Jr, Miller MD, eds.
 DeLee and Drez's Orthopaedic Sports Medicine.
 3rd ed.
 Philadelphia, Pa: Saunders Elsevier; 2009:chap 1, section A.

 Biundo JJ.
 Bursitis, tendinitis, and other periarticular disorders and sports medicine.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 271.